 It is important to note that elder abuse victims who have capacity can choose whether or not to take advantage of any of the services offered by Protective Services.14 If the older adult lacks capacity, and Protective Services believes the older adult is in need of protection, Protective Services can petition the court for the appointment of a guardian and/or conservator, or for a protective order pursuant to M.G.L. ch.
-19A, Section 20.15 In such petitions, Protective Services must prove by a preponderance of the evidence that the older adult is being abused, is in need of services and lacks the capacity to consent.16 Protective Services may only seek a protective order or the appointment of a guardian or conservator if that is the least restrictive and least intrusive means available for protecting the older adult.17 services if the older adult consents, or through a protective order issued by the court, or if a guardian or conservator consents on their behalf.
-Due to the doctrine of self-determination, an older adult who has capacity has the right to refuse services.
-In addition, the Department of Protective Services for an elder services agency may not serve in a fiduciary capacity for an abused older adult.
-This means that Protective Services may not act as a conservator, making financial or property decisions for an abused older adult,18 or as a guardian, making personal or medical decisions for older adults.19 If Protective Services seeks a protective order or appointment of a guardian and/or a conservator, the older adult has numerous rights with regard to those proceedings, including possibly the right to counsel.
+19A, Section 20.15 In such petitions, Protective Services must prove by a preponderance of the evidence that the older adult is being abused, is in need of services and lacks the capacity to consent.16 Protective Services may only seek a protective order or the appointment of a guardian or conservator if that is the least restrictive and least intrusive means available for protecting the older adult.17

-H. Will an Older Adult Lose Their Rights Once Protective Services are Involved?
+H. Will Older Adults Lose Their Rights Once Protective Services Are Involved?